 Some people who drink water containing HAA5 in excess of the MCL over many years may have an increased risk of cancer.
 If you have other health issues concerning the consumption of this water, you may wish to consult your doctor.

 Protecting your health and safety is our highest priority.
 Upon receiving the first high result in February 2016, we immediately began making operational changes in the water treatment plant and water distribution system to reduce HAA5.
 These changes included adjusting the amount of disinfection used to effectively treat the water and modifying storage tank levels to encourage turnover and decrease water aging in the system.
 State-mandated reductions in water use during the historic drought increased the aging of water in the distribution system.

 We will continue to work diligently to maintain water quality.
-If we were again to exceed the LRAA in any part of the Kernville water system quarterly, we will notify you in accordance with Title 22 of the California Code of Regulations.
+This letter serves as notification in accordance with Title 22 of the California Code of Regulations.
 For more information, please contact our local Cal Water Customer Center at (760) 379-5336.

 Please share this information with all the other people who drink this water, especially those who may not have received this notice directly (for example, people in apartments, nursing homes, schools, and businesses).
 You can do this by posting this public notice in a public place or distributing copies by hand or mail.

 Upon receipt of notification from a person operating a public water system, the following notification must be given within 10 days [Health and Safety Code Section 116450(g)]: